Page Content

 Pain Rehabilitation Center

-Participate in an interdisciplinary, intensive three-week outpatient treatment program designed for patients coping with intractable chronic pain.
+Participate in an interdisciplinary, intensive three-week outpatient treatment program designed for patients coping with intractable chronic pain and symptoms.
 Receive comprehensive training in pain neuroscience and the delivery of group-based cognitive-behavioral treatment aimed at enhancing functional restoration, self-management of symptoms, and reducing reliance on medications and health care utilization.
 This program offers robust research opportunities, targeting various patient populations experiencing chronic pain, such as younger and older adults, and those with comorbid conditions like post-traumatic stress disorder.
 Teaching and supervision opportunities are offered, including training medical students in biopsychosocial pain assessment and treatment within the innovative Simulation Center.

-Faculty: Wesley Gilliam, Ph.D., L.P., ABPP; Eleshia Morrison, Ph.D., L.P.; and Matthew Schumann, Ph.D., L.P.
+Faculty: Wesley Gilliam, Ph.D., L.P., ABPP; Eleshia Morrison, Ph.D., L.P., ABPP; and Matthew Schumann, Ph.D., L.P., ABPP

 Transgender and Intersex Specialty Care Clinic (TISCC)

 Engage in delivering gender-affirming integrated assessments and behavioral health services, rooted in a comprehensive biomedical-psycho-social-cultural-legal perspective, to transgender, gender diverse, and intersex individuals.
 Your role extends to conducting pre- and post-surgical psychological evaluations and generating optimization plans.
 As a health psychology fellow, you will become a pivotal member of an interdisciplinary team with expertise in endocrinology, medical social work, psychopharmacology, physical therapy, sexual and reproductive health, and surgery.
 This team operates within a framework that recognizes and addresses the complex interplay of biological, medical, psychological, social, cultural, and legal factors that affect the health and well-being of transgender, gender-diverse, and intersex individuals.
 Opportunities for professional growth extend to engaging in teaching, program development, and research activities.
-Through this comprehensive and intersectional approach to practice, education, research, and advocacy you will be better positioned to provide compassionate and effective care, advancing both your expertise and the broader mission of promoting population health equity and social justice for transgender, gender diverse, and intersex individuals.
+Through this comprehensive and intersectional approach to practice, education, research, and advocacy, you will be better positioned to provide compassionate and effective care, advancing both your expertise and the broader mission of promoting population health equity and social justice for transgender, gender diverse, and intersex individuals.

-Faculty: Leo Candelario-Perez, Ph.D., L.P., and Cesar Gonzalez, Ph.D., L.P., ABPP
+Faculty: Leo Candelario-Perez, Ph.D., L.P., and Cesar Gonzalez, Ph.D., L.P., MSCP, ABPP

 Weight management and bariatric surgery